Markham Vale services

 Despite it not being an M1 motorway service area, the M1's variable message signs were used to warn of disruption at its forecourt during the 2021 fuel crisis, where it was even described as "Markham Vale services".

 McDonald's was the first brand to open at the Henry Boot site, opening in late 2012.

-The next development came in April 2014, when Euro Garages opened their Starbucks Drive Thru and Shell forecourt, with a SPAR store and Greggs and Subway concessions included.
+The next development came in April 2014, when Euro Garages opened their Starbucks Drive Thru and Shell forecourt, with a SPAR store and Greggs and Subway franchises included.
 Marston's Pubs opened The Little Castle that December, with an opening ceremony attended by the chair of Derbyshire County Council.

-Euro Garages expanded their facility to include a KFC Drive Thru in 2016, built between The Little Castle pub and McDonald's restaurant.
+Euro Garages expanded their facilities to include a KFC Drive Thru in 2016, built between The Little Castle pub and McDonald's restaurant.

 Chesterfield fish and chip restaurant owners Chesters are currently constructing a drive-thru restaurant here in July 2023, opening on 25 July in what is a £1 million development for the firm.
 The restaurant was expected to open in late 2022, but has been subject to numerous delays.
 They also hold permission to add two electric vehicle charging bays to the car park.

 EG Group are also currently constructing four electric vehicle charging bays in their Starbucks car park.